demisto/content/Packs/LogRhythmRest/Integrations/LogRhythmRestV2/LogRhythmRestV2_description.md

 ## Configuration Parameters

 **Server URL**
-This is the network address of the LogRhythm server host.
+Use the network address of the LogRhythm server host.

 **API Token**
-The credentials entered here should be those created in the LogRhythm console for REST api.
+Use the credentials you created in the LogRhythm console for REST API.

 **The integration supports the following workflows:**
 - Execute queries on logs.
-- Retrieve case summaries,create new cases, or update the properties of a case.
+- Retrieve case summaries, create new cases, or update the properties of a case.
-- Get hosts information, add new hosts and update host status, query and update alarms.
+- Get host information, add new hosts, update host status, and query and update alarms.
-- Fetching cases and alarms as incidents.
+- Fetch cases and alarms as incidents.
-- Retrieve, update and remove Tags.
+- Retrieve, update and remove tags.
-- Get lists details, add or remove items from list.
+- Get list details, and add or remove items from lists.